-(2) An application referred to in subrule (1) may be accepted only in the following circumstances:
+(3) An application referred to in subrule (1) may be accepted only in the following circumstances:

-(a) Where the applicant can show that the late submission was due to -

-- (i) an error that was not the applicant's fault; - (ii) an omission that occurred inadvertently and in good faith; or - (iii) other special circumstances accepted by the customs authority as sufficient excuse for late submission; or - (b) where the application was submitted timeously in terms of rule 8.17(4), but the document certifying the origin of the goods was due to a technical defect or another technical reason not accepted on importation of the goods in the country to which the goods were exported.

-(3) An application referred to in subrule (1) must in addition to the documents referred to in rule 8.17(5) be supported by any documents substantiating the reasons for late submission of the application.
+- (a) Where the applicant can show that the late submission was due to - - (i) an error that was not the applicant's fault; - (ii) an omission that occurred inadvertently and in good faith; or - (iii) other special circumstances accepted by the customs authority as sufficient excuse for late submission; or - (b) where the application was submitted timeously in terms of rule 8.17(4), but the document certifying the origin of the goods was due to a technical defect or another technical reason not accepted on importation of the goods in the country to which the goods were exported. - (4) An application referred to in subrule (1) must be supported by - - (a) the documents referred to in rule 8.17(3)(a) to (d); - (b) a certificate of origin obtained from the customs authority in terms of rule 8.16, filled in by the exporter as far as possible; - (c) a declaration of origin by the producer complying with rule 8.7(1), in the case where the exporter is not the producer of the goods; and - (d) any documents substantiating the reasons for late submission of the application.